The-AI-Alliance/glossary/docs/glossary.markdown

 A frequently-used term for inference-time use of [Evaluations](#evaluation) to detect and mitigate usage of the [AI System](#ai-system) that is considered unsafe or otherwise outside the terms of use.

-Guardrails often focus on user [Prompts](#prompt) and system [Responses](#response), looking for undesirable content, such as hate speech, misinformation, hallucinations, hacking attempts, etc.
+Guardrails often focus on user [Prompts](#prompt) and [Responses](#response), looking for undesirable content, such as hate speech, misinformation, hallucinations, hacking attempts, etc.

 ### Generative Adversarial Networks